anandaworldwide/ananda-library-chatbot/docs/backend-structure.md

   - Takes the user's query and potentially the conversation context.
   - Sends a request to an LLM to generate relevant follow-up questions.
   - Caches results (Firestore/Redis) to reduce LLM calls.
-- **Voting and Liking:**
+- **Voting:**
-  - API endpoints receive vote/like requests with message/answer IDs.
+  - API endpoints receive vote requests with message/answer IDs.
-  - Use Firestore transactions or atomic increments to update vote/like counts.
+  - Use Firestore transactions or atomic increments to update vote counts.
-  - Record individual votes/likes in separate collections to prevent duplicate actions.
+  - Record individual votes in separate collections to prevent duplicate actions.
 - **Rate Limiting:**
   - Implemented as API middleware.
   - Uses Redis to store counters keyed by IP address (or potentially user ID).